mesosphere/dcos-commons/frameworks/template/README.md

 ### Updating Placement Constraints

-Placement constraints may be updated after initial deployment using the following procedure.
+Placement constraints can be updated after initial deployment using the following procedure.
 See [Service Settings](#service-settings) above for more information on placement constraints.

 Let's say we have the following deployment of our nodes